Rules for Euchre

 Keeping Score

-An elegant way to keep score is with cards not used in the game (2-8):
+A traditional way to keep score is with cards not used in the game (the 2s through 8s):

 - Use a 3 and a 4 as markers